Azure/azure-functions-mysql-extension/docs/BindingsOverview.md

     The `CHANGE_RETENTION` option specifies the duration for which the changes are retained in the change tracking table.
 This may affect the trigger functionality.
 For example, if the user application is turned off for several days and then resumed, the database will contain the changes that occurred in past two days in the above setup example.
 Hence, please update the value of `CHANGE_RETENTION` to suit your requirements.

     The `AUTO_CLEANUP` option is used to enable or disable the clean-up task that removes the stale data.
-Please refer to SQL Server documentation [here](https://docs.microsoft.com/sql/relational-databases/track-changes/enable-and-disable-change-tracking-sql-server#enable-change-tracking-for-a-database) for more information.
+Please refer to MySQL Server documentation [here](https://docs.microsoft.com/mysql/relational-databases/track-changes/enable-and-disable-change-tracking-mysql-server#enable-change-tracking-for-a-database) for more information.

-1. Enabling change tracking on the SQL table:
+1. Enabling change tracking on the MySQL table:

-    ```sql
+    ```mysql
     ALTER TABLE dbo.Employees
     ENABLE CHANGE_TRACKING;
     ```

-    For more information, please refer to the documentation [here](https://docs.microsoft.com/sql/relational-databases/track-changes/enable-and-disable-change-tracking-sql-server#enable-change-tracking-for-a-table).
+    For more information, please refer to the documentation [here](https://docs.microsoft.com/mysql/relational-databases/track-changes/enable-and-disable-change-tracking-mysql-server#enable-change-tracking-for-a-table).
 The trigger needs to have read access on the table being monitored for changes as well as to the change tracking system tables.
 It also needs write access to an `az_func` schema within the database, where it will create additional leases tables to store the trigger states and leases.
 Each function trigger has an associated change tracking table and leases table.

     > **NOTE:** The leases table contains all columns corresponding to the primary key from the user table and three additional columns named `_az_func_ChangeVersion`, `_az_func_AttemptCount` and `_az_func_LeaseExpirationTime`.
 If any of the primary key columns happen to have the same name, that will result in an error message listing any conflicts.
 In this case, the listed primary key columns must be renamed for the trigger to work.

 ### Configuration for Trigger Bindings

-This section goes over some of the configuration values you can use to customize SQL trigger bindings.
+This section goes over some of the configuration values you can use to customize MySQL trigger bindings.
 See [How to Use host.json for configuring options](https://learn.microsoft.com/azure/azure-functions/functions-host-json) to learn more.
-    > **NOTE:** Currently, SQL trigger bindings configurations from app settings will take precedence over settings in the host.json file.
-At a point in the future, SQL trigger bindings will move to only use configurations from the host.json file.
+    > **NOTE:** Currently, MySQL trigger bindings configurations from app settings will take precedence over settings in the host.json file.
+At a point in the future, MySQL trigger bindings will move to only use configurations from the host.json file.

-#### Sql_Trigger_MaxBatchSize
+#### MySql_Trigger_MaxBatchSize

 The maximum number of changes sent to the function during each iteration of the change processing loop.

-#### Sql_Trigger_PollingIntervalMs
+#### MySql_Trigger_PollingIntervalMs

 The delay in milliseconds between processing each batch of changes.

-#### Sql_Trigger_MaxChangesPerWorker
+#### MySql_Trigger_MaxChangesPerWorker

 The upper limit on the number of pending changes in the user table that are allowed per application-worker.
 If the count of changes exceeds this limit, it may result in a scale out.
 The setting only applies for Azure Function Apps with runtime driven scaling enabled.
 See the [Scaling](#scaling-for-trigger-bindings) section for more information.